Writing a pwsafe Transport Plugin

 Minimal skeleton

-A plugin is a shared library (.so) with a single exported entry point: pws_plugin_init
+A plugin is a shared library (.so/.dylib/.dll) with a single exported entry point.
+The PWS_EXPORT macro handles the platform difference:

 #include "transport.h"